joehunterdev/larajobs/README.md

 load these objects into your seeder

+## Dependancies
+composer require laravel/ui --dev php artisan ui bootstrap php artisan ui bootstrap --auth npm install && npm run dev #compile assets

+Auth::routes(); in web.php should be enough for your defaults Auth::routes(['register' => false]);// is a way to disable from default if we wanted to auth emails we could using  implements MustVerifyEmail composer require laravel/cashier with billable trait in User Model then you will need to add stripe key and secret into env composer requuire erusev/parsedown-extra

 ## Notes

 `dcr can be used for docker compose run`

 - homestead is an environment for laravel
+- tailwind may work slighty better with react, slightly better with mobile